 Welcome to the Library Media Center (LMC) of Delsea Middle School!
 Here you will find a wide variety of interesting and useful materials to help you with your studies and to stimulate your own personal interest.
 Our mission is to provide an environment where you can develop life-long learning skills to empower you in this information-rich world.

 The LMC will provide you with a vast range of materials and services to enrich your classroom learning as well as to enable you to pursue your personal interests and pleasure reading.
 One of the most important skills you will learn during your school years is the ability to locate, evaluate, and use information from a variety of sources.
 This skill, called information literacy, will improve your abilities as a student and enrich the quality of your life.

 Mrs. Papiano, our school library media specialist, and our media center aide, Mrs. Dougherty, will be happy to assist you if you have any questions or experience any difficulties.

 Procedures for Coming to the Media Center

 The LMC is open daily from 8:15 am - 3:25 pm, except on days that the facilities are being utilized for administrative purposes.
 The following describes when students are permitted to use the LMC during the school day:

 1. You may visit during your free time (homeroom or lunch period) or during a class period with your teacher's permission.
-If you are coming to the media center you will be given a pass from your sending teacher, and upon entering the media center, you must sign in at the circulation desk.
-Students without a pass will not be admitted to the LMC.
+If you are coming to the media center you will be given a pass from your sending teacher, and upon entering the media center, you must report to the circulation desk so that we can electronically sign you in.
+Students without an electronic pass will not be admitted to the LMC.